 These three venues support educational programs for more than 500 learners each year, including all 400 M1 and M2 students, all 90 internal medicine residents, all of the five geriatric fellowship positions, all Orthopedic residents, and a variety of other learners including nurse practitioner, social work, and pharmacy students.

-The Division is proud of several successful initiatives including: two Reynolds grants (2001 and 2010); a Geriatric Education Center (2010) which is a statewide collaboration directed by Ed Ansello in the Center on Aging and co-directed by Peter Boling; and full accreditation of our House Calls program from the Joint Commission in 2015.
-The VCU House Calls Program was also approved July 31, 2012 for participation in the national Independence at Home demonstration program working in collaboration with Medstar Washington Hospital Center and the University of Pennsylvania as the Mid-Atlantic Independence at Home Consortium.
+The Division is proud of several successful initiatives including: two Reynolds grants (2001 and 2010); a Geriatric Education Center (2010) which is a statewide collaboration directed by Ed Ansello in the Center on Aging and co-directed by Peter Boling.
+The VCU Home-based Primary Care Program was also approved July 31, 2012 for participation in the national Independence at Home demonstration program working in collaboration with Medstar Washington Hospital Center and the University of Pennsylvania as the Mid-Atlantic Independence at Home Consortium.
 Leaders of the Consortium were directly responsible for creating the demonstration through the legislative and regulatory process.
 In addition, the VCU program faculty and staff have led the growth and development of the Virginia Geriatrics Society conference for the last 20+ years, which enjoys broad participation from doctors, advanced practice providers, social workers, and pharmacists.

 VCU Medical Center